albidcs/vehicles-service/README.md

-README - Vehicles Service

 # Vehicles Service

 A clean architecture Spring Boot service for managing vehicles.
 Demonstrates domain-driven design and separation of concerns.

 ---

 ## Architecture